 Solo Travel in Los Angeles

 Types of Girl about the Globe (GatG) – Beach GatG, Sightseeing GatG, Movie GatG, Shopping GatG, Theme Park GatG

-Los Angeles, the City of Angels, and a must for movie lovers.
+Los Angeles, the City of Angels in the USA, and a must for movie lovers.
 A destination where you can shop, hike and sightsee in one day.
 But if you're travelling to LA alone, where do you start in this famous American city?
 With the help of other solo female travellers from our community, I’ve put together a quick guide for a solo trip to Los Angeles to help you plan a trip to LA and experience the best of this iconic destination.